the-drunk-coder/megra/Tutorial/00a_Installation_new.md

 * sc3-plugins: https://supercollider.github.io/sc3-plugins

 You need a C/C++ compiler to install certain libraries (don't worry, you don't have to interact with it in any way).
-To check whether you do, open a terminal, type `cc` and press `Return`.
+To check whether you have one already, open a terminal, type `cc` and press `Return`.
 If you see something along the lines of `clang: error: no input files found`, you should be all set.

-If not, open a terminal and enter `xcode-select --install` to install the necessary command line tools.
-For a more detailed instructions, see: https://developpaper.com/install-command-line-tools-no-xcode-in-mac-os-x/.
+If not, enter `xcode-select --install` in the terminal to install the necessary command line tools.
+For more detailed instructions, see: https://developpaper.com/install-command-line-tools-no-xcode-in-mac-os-x/.

 Now make sure you have the following packages installed: